franciscovinicios/ignite-desafio-reactjs-refactoring-classes-ts/README.md

 This will be an already functional application where its main objective is to perform two migration processes: from Javascript to
  Typescript and from Class Components to Function Components.

-Next we will see in more detail what and how it needs to be done 🚀
 </p>

 ## Tech Stack